Getting Started

 Most people move into O Gauge because they want more detail in the stock they own.

-This is achieved by building your own locos from kits.
-For a beginner choose something simple to start with.
+If you are going to try building from a kit choose something simple to start with.

 If it is a steam outline engine, then choose a simple tank engine first, with main drivers only, and no outside valve gear.